A Multi-Task Embedder For Retrieval Augmented LLMs: Experiment

-$\bullet$ \textbf{Knowledge Enhancement}.
-The experiment results on knowledge enhancement are shown in Table~\ref{tab:qa}, where we can make the following observations.
+$\bullet~~$\textbf{Knowledge Retrieval}.
+The evaluation results of knowledge retrieval are reported in Table~\ref{tab:knowledge}.
+We make the following observations.
 1) Benefit of external knowledge.
-LLMs benefit from external knowledge when answering questions in MMLU and PopQA, as clear empirical advantages are achieved by the retrieval augmentation methods compared with the plain LLM, i.e. None.
-2) Importance of retrieval accuracy.
-The impact of knowledge enhancement becomes more pronounced when knowledge retrieval is more accurate.
-We observe consistent improvements as we transition from using the BM25 retriever to more advanced embedding models.
-3) Distinction between datasets.
-The impact of retrieval augmentation is more noticeable in the PopQA dataset compared to MMLU.
-This difference is likely due to the nature of the datasets.
-PopQA tends to be more knowledge-intensive, with a focus on questions about long-tail entities.
-In contrast, many questions in MMLU rely more on common sense and logical reasoning rather than extensive world knowledge.
+On both MMLU and PopQA, we can observe significant empirical advantages of the retrieval augmentation methods compared with the plain LLM, i.e. None.
+Among all retrieval methods, LLM-Embedder is able to return the most accuracy knowledge, leading to the best retrieval augmentation effect on both datasets.
+2) Distinction among datasets.
+The impact of knowledge retrieval is more noticeable on PopQA than MMLU.
+This is because PopQA is more knowledge-intensive, with a focus on questions about long-tail entities.
+Moreover, the baseline embedding models fail to handle conversational search queries, resulting in their inferior NDCG compared with BM25 on QReCC.
+In contrast, LLM-Embedder significantly outperfoms all baselines on QReCC, again verifying its versatility.

+$\bullet~~$\textbf{Memory Retrieval}.
+The evaluation results of memory retrieval are reported in Table~\ref{tab:memory}.
+On one hand, baseline retrievers underperform the Recency baseline on MSC, which translates to the negative impact of the retrieved conversation compared with the recent one.
+This observation underscores the challenges in effective memory retrieval.
+On the other hand, the LLM-Embedder retains its superior performance, reducing the perplexity against the all baseline methods on all datasets.

-$\bullet$ \textbf{In-Context Learning}.
-The experiment results on in-context learning are shown in Table~\ref{tab:icl}, where we can draw the following observations.
-1) Benefits of retrieved examples.
-When comparing plain LLM (None) with other retrieval-augmented methods, we can consistently observe the improved performances in most cases.
-This finding underscores the enhancement of LLM's ability to follow instructions when retrieved examples are presented.
-2) Limitation of BM25.
-It's noteworthy that BM25's performance is comparatively weaker than its performance in other scenarios.
-This discrepancy can be attributed to the specific nature of in-context learning, where examples need to emphasize semantic similarity rather than lexical similarity.
-3) Limited transferability.
-While the task-specific method, LLM-R, exhibits a competitive performance for in-context learning, its utility becomes severely limited when applied to other scenarios, such as knowledge retrieval and tool using.
-This suggests that example retrieval calls for a unique pattern tailored to this very task, making it challenging to transfer to other scenarios.
+$\bullet~~$\textbf{Example Retrieval}.
+The evaluation results of example retrieval are reported in Table~\ref{tab:icl-tool}.
+We have the following observations.
+1) Compared with random examples, using retrieved examples yields improved performances in most cases.
+This finding underscores the effect of example retrieval for helping the LLM to properly follow instructions.
+2) BM25's performance is substantially weaker than its performance in other scenarios.
+This discrepancy can be attributed to the specific nature of in-context learning, where useful examples may have low lexical similarity with the user input.